- ABOUT US

 Partner profile - click on logo to see more

-The Department of Environment and Conservation (DEC) has the lead responsibility for protecting and conserving the State’s environment on behalf of the people of Western Australia.
+The Department of Parks and Wildlife (DPaW) has the lead responsibility for protecting and conserving the State’s environment on behalf of the people of Western Australia.

 This includes managing the State’s precious national parks, marine parks, conservation parks, State forests and timber reserves, nature reserves, marine nature reserves and marine management areas.

 The department manages more than 1.2 million hectares of marine parks and 132,000 hectares of marine nature reserves for conservation and recreation, with areas zoned for commercial fishing on a sustained yield basis.
-The Marine Science Program was established in 2006 and represents the department in its role as the lead agency for the WAMSI Node 3 research program, which focuses on improving our scientific knowledge base to support marine conservation and management.
-The science plan for Node 3 will address key research questions to improve our understanding and management of the Ningaloo Marine Park.
+The Marine Science Program was established in 2006 and represents the department in its role as the lead agency for the WAMSI research program, which focuses on improving our scientific knowledge base to support marine conservation and management.

 The department also develops recovery plans to protect threatened marine species and communities, and wildlife management programs to protect exploited marine wildlife.